Assistant Professor of Mathematics Education

 - Kokka, K. (2018).
 Radical STEM Teacher Activism: Collaborative Organizing to Sustain Social Justice Pedagogy in STEM fields.
 The Journal of Educational Foundations, 31(1,2), 86-113.

 - Kokka, K. (2016).
 Urban teacher longevity: What keeps teachers of color in one under-resourced urban school?.
 Teaching and Teacher Education, 59, 169-179. doi:10.1016/j.tate.2016.05.014

 - Dean’s Distinguished Teaching Award.
 School of Education.
 University of Pittsburgh.
 (2021).

 - Iris Marion Young Award for Social Justice.
 Faculty Award.
 Gender, Sexuality, and Women's Studies Program, Graduate School of Public and International Affairs.
 University of Pittsburgh (2019).

 - Service, Teaching, and Research (STaR) Fellowship.
 Association of Mathematics Teacher Educators (2018).

 Engagement, Partnerships, and Professional Service

 - Editorial Board Member.
 Educational Researcher, American Education Research Association.

 - Founder and Organizer.
-Black Lives Matter in Schools Week event and Social Justice Curriculum Fair.
+Freedom and Justice Gathering (formerly called the Social Justice Curriculum Fair) and Black Lives Matter in Schools Week events.
 University of Pittsburgh.